The course is part of this learning path

 Before I finish this demonstration I just want to point out one last point relating to status checks that we can see from within our EC2 dashboard.
 These status checks are used to check the health and status of your EC2 instance and understanding what kind of faults could trigger these checks to fail.
 Kinda help you troubleshoot issues with your EC2 resources.
 There are two types of status checks.
 System status checks and instant status checks.
 If the system status check fails then it is likely to be an issue with the underlying host rather than a configuration issue with your EC2 instance.
 Common issues that trigger system status checks to fail are loss of power, loss of network connectivity and hardware and software issues on the underlying host.
 Basically a system status check failure is out of our control as the fault lies with components that AWS are responsible for.
 The best way to resolve this will be to stop the instance and restart.
 This is likely to cause the instance to launch on another physical host resolving the problem.
 Do not reboot the instance as this will cause the instance to continue running on the same physical server.
 Instance data checks, these differ from system status checks as if this fails then it would likely require your input to help them resolve the issue.
 This check looks at the EC2 instance itself, rather than focusing on the underlying hosts.
 Common issues that trigger this checks to fail are incorrect network configuration, corrupted file systems, exhausted memory or incompatible kernel.
 These faults will require you to troubleshoot and resolve the issue, for example changing the network configuration.
 If you'd like some hands-on experience with EC2, then we do offer two labs in which you can practice creating your own EC2 instances for both Linux and Windows.

-That now brings me to the end of this lecture on EC2, like I mentioned previously this is going to be the longest and most in-depth lecture, simply due to how much for key compute service it is and a wide range of use cases.
+That now brings me to the end of this lecture on EC2, like I mentioned previously this is going to be the longest and most in-depth lecture, simply due to how much of a key compute service it is in a wide range of use cases.

 Stuart has been working within the IT industry for two decades covering a huge range of topic areas and technologies, from data center and network infrastructure design, to cloud architecture and implementation.